-Gains and losses on financial instruments include the following items:

-- Realized and unrealized gains and losses in the income statement arising on all financial assets and liabilities which are held at fair value through profit or loss, available for sale, and held to maturity. - Gains and losses on financial assets or liabilities carried at cost.

-- Gains and losses on debt instruments without active markets. - Foreign exchange gains and losses.

-Gross income: same as 1.1.3.
+- Gains and losses on financial instruments include the following items: - Realized and unrealized gains and losses in the statement of comprehensive income arising on all financial assets and liabilities which are held at fair value through profit or loss, available for sale, and held to maturity. - · Gains and losses on financial assets or liabilities carried at cost. - Gains and losses on debt instruments without active markets. - Foreign exchange gains and losses. - Gross income: same as 1.1.3.

-1.1.6 Personnel expenses to non-interest expenses
+1.1.6 Employee benefits expenses to non-interest expenses

-This indicator is to analyze personnel expenses as a share of non-interest expenses.
+This indicator is to analyze employee benefits expenses as a share of non-interest expenses.

-- Personnel expenses, including: wages and salaries, profit sharing and bonuses, allowances, pensions, social insurance and medical insurance, etc. - Non-interest expenses: same as 1.1.4.
+- Employee benefits expenses, including: wages and salaries, profit sharing and bonuses, allowances, pensions, social insurance and medical insurance, etc. - Non-interest expenses: same as 1.1.4.